Online Paging with Heterogeneous Cache Slots

 On the other hand, the algorithm is raising $k$ capacities and at most $k$ credits, so the value of \(\phi = \sum_{t=1}^T \credit[t] + \sum_{t\in R} \capacity[t]\) is increasing at rate at most $2k$.
 So, the final value of $\phi$ is at most $4k\,\opt(\slotrequestsequence)$.
 To finish, we show by a charging argument that the algorithm's cost is at most $\six \phi + \three \opt(\slotrequestsequence) \le (24k+3)\,\opt(\slotrequestsequence)$.

 Here is the detailed proof.
 Consider any execution of the algorithm on a $k$-slot instance $\slotrequestsequence$.
-To ease notation and streamline the analysis, without loss of generality we will make the following assumptions: \begin{itemize}[leftmargin=*] \item The first $k$ requests are specific requests for an artificial weight-zero page in each of the $k$ slots. \item Each request is not redundant (per Step~\ref{step: redundant}). \item The last $k$ requests are specific requests for an artificial weight-zero page in each of the $k$ slots. \end{itemize} These assumptions can indeed be made without loss of generality, as the zero-weight requests do not have any cost, the algorithm ignores redundant requests, and removing redundant requests doesn't increase the optimum cost.
-For technical convenience, we think of the algorithm and the optimal solution as caching request \emph{times} rather than pages, with the understanding that request $t$ represents page $p_t$.
-We first prove a key lemma used in the proof of the theorem.
+To ease notation and streamline the analysis, without loss of generality we make the following assumptions: \begin{itemize}[leftmargin=*] \item The first $k$ requests are specific requests for an artificial weight-zero page $\artificialpage$ in each of the $k$ slots. \item Each request is not redundant (per Step~\ref{step: redundant}). \item The last $k$ requests are specific requests for an artificial weight-zero page $\artificialpage$ in each of the $k$ slots. \end{itemize} These assumptions can indeed be made without loss of generality, as the zero-weight requests do not have any cost, the algorithm ignores redundant requests, and removing redundant requests doesn't increase the optimum cost.